Precision Medicine and Biomarkers in Liver Transplantation

-- Establishing and interface for facilitating interaction between basic and translational researchers to combine data from pre-clinical models and translational studies.
+- Establishing an interface for facilitating interaction between basic and translational researchers to combine data from pre-clinical models and translational studies.

-- Provide opportunities (networking, collaborations, mentorship) through in-person meeting at annual meeting, webinars, and through development of small workgroups.
+- Provide networking, collaborations, mentorship opportunities through in-person meetings at the Annual Congress, webinars, and through the development of small workgroups.

 SIG Steering Committee:

 - Lv Ling , China – Topic Coordinator

 - Sunil Kurian , USA – Topic Coordinator

 - Valeria R. Mas, USA – Affiliated Councilor

 - Luc van der Laan , The Netherlands

 The SIG has gathered all ILTS educational content related to living donor liver transplantation in one place!
 And this includes a dedicated SIG newsletter by the Steering Committee members.
 Use this platform without moderation: